yixuanyxx/SPM/README.md

 pip freeze > requirements.txt
 ```

 ---

-## 🔄 Quick Start - Running All Microservices
+## Quick Start - Running All Microservices (If previously already installed necessary libraries in requirements.txt)

 You'll need to open separate terminal windows for each microservice you want to run: